correct winged scapular

 Murphy came to Functional Patterns Brisbane for 18 months to resolve long standing shoulder issues.
 These issues were inhibiting his ability to bowl consistently in competitive cricket without hurting himself.

 Murphy stopped bowling for 6 months to focus on balancing his structure.
 This is because bowling is a highly lopsided activity.
-Often taking a break from exercises that contribute to asymmetries is needed for winged scapula correction.
+Taking a break from exercises that contribute to asymmetries is often a requirement for winged scapula correction.

-Murphy has now been bowling pain free for the last year or so and has a much deeper understanding of his body and how it needs to move.
+Murphy is now bowling pain free and has a much deeper understanding of his body and how it needs to move.
 We focused solely on the the Fp fundamental 4: “standing, walking, running and throwing.”

 Sports specific drills were never the focus, yet his sport and athleticism improved.
 A perfect example of focusing on the system and not the symptoms.
 Murphy has been an excellent client and an active participant in addressing his structural issues.

-Integration of the body using the gait cycle as a guide is proven to consistently correct winged scapulas.
+Integrating the body using the gait cycle as a guide consistently corrects winged scapulas.
 Compression is also a major player in winged scapula.
 Exercises and lifestyle activities that contribute to compression also contribute to winged scapula.
 This includes squatting and passive stretching.

-I originally came to Functional Patterns in early 2021 for a bad shoulder injury that was persistent despite the numerous visits to different physiotherapists.
+I originally came to Functional Patterns in early 2021 for a bad shoulder injury.
+It was persistent despite the numerous visits to different physiotherapists.
 As a cricketer this took a severe toll on my ability to play cricket and bowl.

 Once FP had identified the real problems with my posture and the way I move, they was able to set out and fix them.